dmbarbour/glas/docs/GlasProg.md

 * `(%an.accel Accelerator)` - non-semantic performance primitives.
 Indicates that a compiler or interpreter should substitute Op for a built-in Accelerator.
 By convention, an Accelerator has form `(%accel.OpName Args)` and is invalid outside of '%an.accel'.
 See *Accelerators*.

 Composition:
-* `(%an.compose Anno1 Anno2 ...)` - function composition of annotations, e.g. might rewrite `(%an (%an.compose A1 A2 A3) Op)` to  `(%an A1 (%an A2 (%an A3 Op)))`.
+* `(%an.compose Anno1 Anno2 ...)` - composition of annotations, applies right to left, e.g. can rewrite `(%an (%an.compose A1 A2 A3) Op)` to  `(%an A1 (%an A2 (%an A3 Op)))`.
+This is mostly useful for metaprogramming.

 Instrumentation:
 * `(%an.log Chan MsgSel)` - printf debugging!
 Rather sophisticated.
 See *Logging*.
 * `(%an.error.log Chan MsgSel)` - log messages generated only when Operation halts due to an obvious divergence error, such as '%error' or an assertion failure.
 * `(%an.assert Chan ErrorMsgSel)` - assertions structured as logging an error message, i.e. an assertion passes only if no error message is generated.
-By default, we'll treat non-deterministic choice in the selector branches as a conjunction of conditions.
+We'll treat choice in the selector branches as a conjunction of conditions.
-* `(%an.static.assert Chan ErrorMsgSel)` - the same as assert, but it's an error if the conditions cannot be computed at compile-time.
+* `(%an.assert.static Chan ErrorMsgSel)` - the same as assert, except it's also an error if the conditions cannot be computed at compile-time.
 * `(%an.profile Chan BucketSel)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
 Profiles may be aggregated into buckets based on BucketSel.
 * `(%an.trace Chan MsgSel)` - record information to support *replay* of a computation.
 The MsgSel allows for conditional tracing and attaches a helpful message to each trace.
 See *Tracing*.
 * `(%an.chan.scope TLL)` - apply a prefix-to-prefix translation to Chan names in Operation.

 Validation:
 * `(%an.arity In Out)` - express expected data stack arity for Operation.
 In and Out must be non-negative integers.
 Serves as an extremely simplistic type description.
-* `%an.atomic.reject` - error if running Operation from within an '%atomic' scope.
-Useful for code that that diverges when run within a transaction, e.g. waiting forever on a network response.
+* `%an.atomic.reject` - error if running Operation from within an atomic scope, including %atomic and %br conditions.
+Useful to detect errors early for code that diverges when run within a hierarchical transaction, e.g. waiting forever on a network response.
-  * `%an.atomic.accept` - pretend Operation is started outside an atomic transaction, excepting external method calls.
-Intended to support testing code in a simulated environment.
+  * `%an.atomic.accept` - to support simulation of code containing %an.atomic.reject, e.g. with a simulated network, we can pretend that Operation is running outside a hierarchical transaction, albeit only up to external method calls.
 * `(%an.data.wrap RegisterName)` - support for abstract data types, hides top stack element from observation until unwrapped with the same RegisterName, implies scope for data (e.g. don't store to longer-lived register).
 Can feasibly be enforced statically or dynamically, or safely ignored.
   * `(%an.data.unwrap RegisterName)` - removes the wrapper, allowing observation of the data.
-  * `(%an.data.wrap.linear RegisterName)` - as wrap, but also block '%copy' and '%drop' while wrapped.
-Dynamic enforcement is feasible with a metadata bit per value.
+  * `(%an.data.wrap.linear RegisterName)` - as wrap, but attempts to copy or drop the wrapped value (including implicitly, such as exiting a local registers scope or a coroutine terminating with data on the stack) will diverge if detected at runtime or become a compile-time error if recognized earlier.
+Dynamic enforcement is feasible with one metadata bit per value.
   * `(%an.data.unwrap.linear RegisterName)` - as unwrap for linear data
 * `%an.data.static` - Indicates that top stack element should be statically computable.
 Exercise left to compiler!
 * `%an.eval.static` - Indicates that all '%eval' steps in Operation must be linked at compile-time.
 This is the default for glas applications, but it doesn't hurt to make the assumption explicit more locally.
 * `(%an.type TypeDesc)` - Describes a partial type of Operation.
 Or, with a no-op and identity type, we can partially describe the Environment.
 TypeDesc TBD.

-* `%an.choice.reject` - (tentative) forbid non-deterministic choice in Operation.
-(Interaction with coroutine schedulers TBD.)
-  * `%an.choice.nointro` - (tentative) allow non-deterministic choice, but only via methods presently in scope.
-That is, all non-deterministic choice should be externalized.

-* `(%an.reg.zexit RegisterName)` - (tentative) tells runtime that a register should be manually cleared (to zero) before it leaves scope.
-The only impact would be to raise an error, but that can be useful to debug incomplete protocols.

 Incremental computing:
 * `(%an.memo Hints)` - memoize a computation.
 For simplicity and immediate utility, initial support for memoization may be restricted to pure data stack functions, perhaps extended to pure methods.
 Hints may indicate persistent vs. ephemeral memoization, cache-invalidation policy, and other options.